programster/Certbot-Wrapper/README.md

 ```

 ### Supported DNS Providers
-At the moment, this tool is only tested to work with DigitalOcean and Cloudflare.
-One just needs
+At the moment, this tool is only tested to work with DigitalOcean, Cloudflare, and Amazon Route53.
-to change `name: digitalocean` to `name: cloudflare` for this to work.
+One just needs to change `name: digitalocean` to `name: cloudflare` or `name: route53` for this to work.

 ## Why No Docker Compose?